nicksawhney/read-sheets/README.md

                         maximum midi events to transcribe
 ```

-currently building testing for use with `pytest`
+## Testing
+testing is done with `pytest`.
+Make sure to install `pip install -e .` and install requirements.